 September 2020 was the first September in eight years where Apple didn't launch a new iPhone.
-However, in the midst of App Store and antitrust battles, it did rather well with iOS 14, a new iPad Air, and Apple Watch Series 6, plus a new fitness program, and the Apple One services bundle.
+However, in the midst of App Store and antitrust battles, it did fine with iOS 14, a new iPad Air, and Apple Watch Series 6, plus a new fitness program, and the Apple One services bundle.

-You have to go back to 2011 to find the last time that Apple didn't bring out a new iPhone in the month of September.
+You have to go back to 2011 to find the previous time that Apple didn't bring out a new iPhone in the month of September.
 Even then, it was close — the iPhone 4s was announced on October 4, 2011.

 September 2020's "Time Flies" event was another virtual one instead of the old in-person, on-stage, live presentations.
 Apple does these videos so extremely well that you can forget how hard they are to make, and you can forget how devices have to be ready to show in time for filming.

 In its second longform video launch of the year, Apple again whisked us around Apple Park — with Craig Federighi having to duck out of our way — and released four major hardware releases.
 Plus there was a bundle of services, and a new fitness addition, too.